-Keep the kids, Santa and Rudolph happy this Christmas Eve by whipping up some festive magic in the kitchen...
+Keep the kids, Santa, Rudolph and the elves happy this Christmas Eve by whipping up some festive magic in the kitchen...

-There are only so many mince pies and port one person can eat, so give Santa something to be really jolly about this Christmas by treating him to something special and scrumptious.
-Rumour has it that Rudolph has fallen off the carrot wagon, so we've thrown in a few tasty treats to keep him happy too...
+There are only so many mince pies a man can eat.
+Yes, they're delicious but Santa is sure to be even more generous if you opt for one of our original offerings.
+Rumour has it that Rudolph has fallen off the carrot wagon so we've thrown in a few tasty treats to keep him happy too...

 Kids running riot on Christmas Eve?
-Help them leave Rudolph a carrot he won't forget in a hurry with these beautiful chocolate carrot loaf cakes, so good you might need to leave an extra one out to avoid a jealous Santa.
+Help them leave Rudolph a carrot he won't forget with these beautiful chocolate carrot loaf cakes.
+They're so good you might need to leave an extra one out to avoid a jealous Santa.